How does inFlow calculate the cost of a product/cost of goods sold?

 Vendor Unit Price

-The vendor unit price is displayed in the Unit Price column of the purchase order.
-However, if the product has a discount, it will be included in the calculated cost, as displayed in the Sub-Total column of the order.
+The purchase order displays the vendor unit price in the Unit Price column.
+If a product has a discount, it affects the Subtotal column on the order.

 To get the unit price for each product